TrueCar/gluestick/README.md

 GlueStick is a command line interface for quickly developing universal web applications using React and Redux.

+Create and deploy enterprise-grade React and Redux application right from your command line.
+Gluestick is a combination of create-react-app and next.js that is backed and used in production by TrueCar.

 ## Why your project or boilerplate isn't enough?
 1. **You need integrated updates.** Without integrated updates, you are forced to manually merge in new features/fixes.
 2. **Isomorphic rendering.** Server-side and client-side rendering are identical.
 No more worries about SEO, pesky “loading” spinners, or users with javascript disabled